 In this article, we offer our initial thoughts on how do marketing managers use Competitive Intelligence.
 Marketing is increasingly using Competitive Intelligence to stay ahead of the game, keep fresh in their industry and develop innovations.

-Marketers have a fundamental challenge in communicating their organisation’s value propositions and promote their business in a consistent, professional and exciting way.
-To set them apart from the competition and attract more customers.
+Marketers have a fundamental challenge in communicating their organisation's value propositions and promote their business in a consistent, professional and exciting way, in order to set them apart from the competition and attract more customers.

 Customers and competitors